1 Also I in the first year of Darius the Mede, even I, stood to confirm and to strengthen him.

 The "abomination that maketh desolate" is the same as "the transgression of desolation" in Daniel 8:13.
 For an explanation of this, see comments on Daniel 12:11.

-"And such as do wickedly against the covenant shall he corrupt by flatteries: but the people that do know their God shall be strong, and do exploits"
+"But the people that do know their God shall be strong, and do exploits"

 "And they that understand among the people shall instruct many: yet they shall fall by the sword, and by flame, by captivity, and by spoil, many days.
 Now when they shall fall, they shall be holpen with a little help: but many shall cleave to them with flatteries"